You’ve been invited to a neighbor’s house for the big game. What do you bring?

 Need more ideas?
 They have a whole game day menu.

-In deference to the game, I’m avoiding recommending anything with New England in the description so go with the Pig Iron Porter – this award winning porter brings the perfect richness for this time of year plus the ABV of 5.4% will make Monday much more doable if you decide have more than one.
+Go with the Pig Iron Porter – this award winning porter brings the perfect richness for this time of year plus the ABV of 5.4% will make Monday much more doable if you decide to have more than one.

 To make this you’ll need a jar of popcorn kernels (you can get these at Giant or Acme) and butter extra virgin olive oil from Taste of Olive.
-Pop ahead of time in a big brown paper bag or package together as a nice hostess gift.
+Pop corn ahead of time in a big brown paper bag, then toss with the oil or package together as a nice hostess gift.

 Pour a 1/4 cup of kernels in a brown paper bag.
 Use the popcorn setting on the microwave and wait for the popping to slow.
 (If you’re popping a party’s worth you’ll need to repeat a few times.)
 Add the oil and a little salt if you like.
 Shake.
 Delish.

 The oil is a little pricey but you can get a whole jar of kernels cheap, so it all works out.

 A Super Bowl party is not a Super Bowl party without wings.
 So may I suggest, Side Bar?
 I’m partial to their traditional Buffalo but if you don’t know your hosts that well, the peanut butter bacon jalapeno would make a great ice breaker.

 Buffalo, Peanut Butter Bacon Jalapeno or Thai Chili $12 for an order of ten.